Learn about the types of workflows that you can create by reviewing some great examples.

 - Tag customers based on whether their order includes discounts:

-- Add loyalty tags to customers based on the discount codes that they used at checkout:
+- Add loyalty tags to customers based on their order amount:

 - Easily implement loyalty and retention initiatives by segmenting customers with customer tags based on their lifetime spend amount: